GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Results and discussion

 The three galaxies in the group display a wide range of oxygen abundances, from 12+log(O/H)~$\sim8.1$ to $\sim8.5$.
-In particular, GS\_4891 presents a clear gradient in metallicity from the south (including clump C1) to the north-west.
-The value at the center, 12+log(O/H)~$\sim8.3$, is 0.2dex higher than in the south and $\sim0.15$dex lower than in the north-west.
+In particular, GS\_4891 presents a clear gradient in metallicity from the south (including clump C1) to the northwest.
+The value at the centre, 12+log(O/H)~$\sim8.3$, is 0.2dex higher than in the south and $\sim0.15$dex lower than in the northwest.
 Regarding the drop in metallicity at the south, the low velocity dispersion ($\sim50$~km/s) estimated from the kinematic analysis performed in Sect.~\ref{subsubsec:results_gas_kinematics} (see also Figure~\ref{fig:kinematic_maps}) suggests that this is a region where lower-metallicity gas is likely being accreted through a minor merger.
-The positive gradient observed from the center of GS\_4891 to the north-west resembles those previously reported in galaxies at $1.2<z<2.5$ by \citet{curtiKLEVERSurveySpatially2020} and at $z\sim3.2$ by \citet{cresciGasAccretionOrigin2010}, which have been generally ascribed to the dilution of metallicity in the central regions as a consequence of new episodes of star formation fuelled by cold flows of pristine gas \citep{dekelFormationMassiveGalaxies2009}.
+The positive gradient observed from the centre of GS\_4891 to the northwest resembles those previously reported in galaxies {at $z\geq3$ by \citet{curtiKLEVERSurveySpatially2020} and \citet{cresciGasAccretionOrigin2010}, and recently at $z\sim7$ by \citet{arribasGANIFSCoreExtremely2023}}, which have generally been ascribed to the dilution of metallicity in the central regions as a consequence of new episodes of star formation fuelled by cold flows of pristine gas \citep{dekelFormationMassiveGalaxies2009}.
 Overall, the gradients observed in the oxygen abundance map are also visible in the individual line ratios presented in Figure~\ref{fig:map_lineratios}.
-In particular, the N2 indicator, not included in the estimation of the oxygen abundance and that correlates with metallicity \citep{pettiniOIIINIIAbundance2004, curtiNewFullyEmpirical2017}, displays also a clear increase from the south-east to the north-west of GS\_4891.
+In particular, the N2 indicator, which was not included in the estimation of the oxygen abundance and which correlates with metallicity \citep{pettiniOIIINIIAbundance2004, curtiNewFullyEmpirical2017}, also displays a clear increase from the southeast to the northwest of GS\_4891.